-While many students have heard of medical shadowing, many don’t fully understand its importance, let alone how to obtain this form of experience.
-Our guide is meant to help you understand the basics of medical shadowing, its importance, and how to obtain the proper expertise to give you an advantage when applying to the top medical schools in the US.
+While many students have heard of medical shadowing, many don’t fully understand its importance, let alone know how to shadow a doctor.
+Our guide will help you understand the basics of medical shadowing, its importance, and how to obtain the proper expertise to give you an advantage when applying to the top medical schools in the US.

-When you start researching shadowing opportunities, you must also consider whether the doctor is part of a large medical center or a private practice.
-According to U.S. News, doctors in private practices may only require an email or letter requesting a shadowing opportunity.
+When you start researching opportunities for medical school, you must also consider whether the doctor is part of a large medical center or a private practice.
+According to U.S. News, doctors in private practice may only require an email or letter requesting a shadowing opportunity.

-In contrast, doctors in larger medical centers may need the facility to complete additional paperwork before shadowing.
+In contrast, doctors in larger medical centers may need the facility to complete additional paperwork before you can shadow.
 Therefore, starting your shadowing experience early prepares you for any bumps in the road that may arise when applying for opportunities.

 Because this will be a defining period as a pre-med student, you want to make sure you choose an opportunity that is most beneficial to you and your career path.
 Follow these necessary steps to find a doctor to shadow.

-If you’re not sure which areas of medicine you’re interested in, find an area that catches your eye and start by looking at shadowing opportunities near you.
-Ask your current doctor(s) if you can shadow them or if they can recommend any physicians they know of that allow prospective medical students to shadow them.
+If you’re not sure which areas of medicine you’re interested in or how to find a doctor to shadow, start by looking at shadowing opportunities near you.
+Ask your current doctor(s) if you can shadow them or if they can recommend any physicians they know of who allow students to shadow them.

 Ask professors or academic advisors if they are aware of any shadowing opportunities as well.
-Research local medical centers and private practices and see if they offer the chance to shadow their physicians.
+Research local medical centers and private practices to see if they offer the chance to shadow their physicians.

 Dear Dr. Khan,